 NEW RESEARCH: THE EFFECT OF NSAIDs ON PANS SYMPTOMS

 This observational study describes the course of neuropsychiatric symptoms in patients diagnosed with PANS and PANDAS after introduction or removal of nonsteroidal anti-inflammatory drugs (NSAIDs).
 Improvement in neuropsychiatric symptoms was evident in roughly one-third of NSAID treatment trials.

 The PANS/PANDAS Research Consortium has published new treatment guidelines in the Journal of Child and Adolescent Psychopharmacology.
 The 3 articles include recommendations on:

 ► Management of symptoms while simultaneously addressing the instigating processes (which includes infections and inflammatory disease)

-PPN is an organization that is dedicated to helping medical professionals better understand PANDAS and PANS through real-time information and networking.
+PANDAS Physicians Network is an organization that is dedicated to helping medical professionals understand PANDAS and PANS through real-time information and networking.
 PPN Guidelines for Diagnostics and Therapeutics are developed by PPN committees and special advisors from the top academic medical institutions in the United States, including Harvard, Yale, Stanford, Columbia, Georgetown, NIH, and NIMH.
 Members of this elite group have worked with, treated, or studied the patients or aspects of the disorder.
 Because PANDAS and PANS are interdisciplinary disorders, all the relevant disciplines are represented on the PPN committees and the special advisory council.